ad1729/ad1729.github.io/README.md

 -   For R - When the post is ready for editing / proofreading, rename the file to `index.qmd`

--   Save the image shown on the main page with these parameters
+-   Save the image shown on the main page with these parameters, if generated via ggplot

     ```
     ggsave(plot = plot_object, filename = "plot_name.png",